 If scratch marks on your furniture isn't your idea of an appealing décor choice, then you should consider trimming your cat's nails regularly.

-Before you start, inspect your cat’s claws under a bright light.
-Gently squeeze the paw to extend the nails.
+First, inspect your cat’s claws under a bright light.
+Gently squeeze the top and bottom of one toe to extend the nail.
 You’ll see the pink tissue (sometimes referred to as "the quick") in the middle of the nail.
 You must cut below that or you will cause pain and bleeding.
-In the below image you can see the safe cut line —below the yellow line.
+In the below image, you can see the area that is safe to cut—below the yellow line.

 It is better to cut just a small part of the nail to avoid the quick rather than cut too close.
-This is especially true of the first few times you clip your cat's nails, since you want him to both get used to the clippings, and don't want him to associate nail clipping with pain.
+This is especially true the first few times you clip your cat's nails, since you don't want him to associate nail clipping with pain.

 Now to the clippers.
-Special cat clippers are available, but don't fret; plain old people clippers work, too.
-You’ll also need treats, a good, strong light source, and a styptic powder (like Kwikstop) or silver nitrate pencil in case you do accidentally cut into the quick (if this happens, don’t panic; soothe your cat and treat the wound with the styptic powder or silver nitrate pencil to help stop it bleeding).
-Ready to get started?
+Special cat clippers are available, but don't fret; plain old people toenail clippers work, too.
+Just make sure that the clippers you have available are in good working order and all the blades are very sharp.
+Dull blades put painful pressure on the sensitive parts of the nail.
+You’ll also need treats, a good, strong light source, and a styptic powder (like Kwik Stop) or a silver nitrate pencil in case you do accidentally cut into the quick.

 How to Trim Cat Nails in 5 Easy Steps

-Pick a comfy spot in a well-lit room.
-Have everything ready.
+Sit on the floor or in a chair in a well-lit room where your cat is comfortable.
+Have all your supplies ready.
 And make sure there’s a special treat for kitty for after the trimming.

-When you have a good view and hold, position the clipper a comfortable distance from the quick.
+When you have a good view, position the clipper at least several millimeters away from the end of the quick.